- 4 ounces semisweet chocolate, chopped

 - 3. Beat into creamed mixture (mixture will appear separated).
 Combine flour, baking soda and salt; gradually add to creamed mixture.

 - 4. Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 375° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan 10 minutes before removing to a wire rack to cool completely.
 Before serving, dust with confectioners' sugar.
-Yield: 16-20 servings.